 So what is Skillshare and is it worth it for you?
 I’ve assembled my thoughts after using the platform for quite some time to help you decide.
 Keep reading for everything you need to know about one of the world’s biggest learning platforms, from pricing to best courses and more!

-Special offer: Grab two weeks of Skillshare Premium for free at this promotional link.
+Special offer: Grab a full month of Skillshare Premium for free at this promotional link.
 Normally it’s just a 7-day free trial, so don’t miss out!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.